-There can be no standard plan for action: from area to area, from hospital to hospital, needs, priorities and staffing standards, all vary.
+There can be no standard plan for action: from district to district, from hospital to hospital, needs, priorities and staffing standards, all vary.

-But for all that, every area needs its own plan of action.
+But for all that, every district needs its own plan of action.
 Most of the social needs of people in long-term care can be met by changes in attitudes, or by a number of small actions, applied on an individual basis: but as the reorganised NHS struggles to plan and finance the entire health care system, the social needs of long-term patients, if not embodied in a plan for action, are likely to go down before the onrush of more dramatic service demands.
 A health authority wishing to meet the social needs of long-term residents is unlikely to achieve lasting results without a concerted plan.

-At area and district level, in health care planning teams, and in the ranks of the community health councils, members and officials need to recognise the central therapeutic importance of meeting the social needs of longterm residents, and to bear this in mind when making planning decisions and financial allocations look at the hospitals for themselves encourage action at hospital level; be ready for requests of a non-routine nature ensure that influential visitors see the service as it really is review the situation in each hospital at least yearly.

-At hospital level, managing team, professional executive, or similar group needs to recognise the central therapeutic importance of meeting the social needs of the long-term resident decide what needs to be done, and who is to be responsible for action review results ward by ward, at least twice a year.
+At district level, in health care planning teams, and in the ranks of the community health councils, members and officials need to recognise the central therapeutic importance of meeting the social needs of long-term residents, and to bear this in mind when making planning decisions and financial allocations look at the hospitals for themselves9 encourage action at hospital level; be ready for requests of a non-routine nature ensure that influential visitors see the service as it really is review the situation in each hospital at least yearly recognise the central therapeutic importance of meeting the social needs of the long-term resident decide what needs to be done, and who is to be responsible for action review results ward by ward, at least twice a year that concerned primarily with nursing practices, customs and attitudes (for example, the daily timetable, dining arrangements, privacy, choosing your neighbour, staff/patient relationships)